 Our lives as Guild Associates are rooted in shared values related to our daily spiritual practices, the conduct of our personal and vocational lives, and our way of being with one another in our gatherings.
-We have written very simple guidelines for each of these three areas:
+We have written simple guidelines for each of these three areas:

-In short, the Guild’s experience is that a unique kind of community emerges when space is made for contemplative Silence at its center.
-We value the spacious Presence that emerges out of this Silence, and we honor the gift each person brings to the gathered community as a reflection of this larger Presence.
+In short, the Guild’s experience is that a unique kind of community emerges when space is made for contemplative silence at its center.
+We value the spacious Presence that emerges out of this silence.
+We honor the gift each person brings to the gathered community as a reflection of this larger Presence.

 Guild Associates’ Responsibilities and Benefits